-Soap is also related to tread-based controls, such as the Allison Research Slider [1] a variation of which is commercially available [8].
+Soap is also related to tread-based controls, such as the Allison Research Slider [Buxton and Myers 1986] variation of which is commercially available [Penny and Giles].
 These devices are designed for stationary use, but we can create a mid-air version by replacing the hull of a soap device with a tread.